DevExpress/devextreme-documentation/concepts/55 Vue Components/02 Create a DevExtreme Application/35 Add a Custom Toolbar Item.md

 The application template uses the DevExtreme [Toolbar](/Documentation/ApiReference/UI_Widgets/dxToolbar/) component.
-The **Toolbar** is part of the `HeaderToolbar` component whose configuration you can find in the `src\components\header-toolbar.vue` file.
-To add a custom toolbar item, open this file and add a `DxItem` element to the inside of `DxToolbar`.
+The **Toolbar** is part of the `HeaderToolbar` component whose configuration is in the `src\components\header-toolbar.vue` file.
+To add a custom toolbar item, open this file and add a `DxItem` element inside `DxToolbar`.
 Refer to the [items](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/) help section for information on `DxItem` attributes.

 The following code adds a search button to the toolbar: